 Leadership is currently shared. official records lists the headteachers as Rebecca Evans and Lois Gough, and the school states they became co-headteachers in September 2025.
 This matters for parents because leadership transitions often bring changes to curriculum sequencing, assessment habits, and pastoral systems.
 The advantage is energy and clarity of direction.
 The trade-off is that some initiatives may still be bedding in.

 For a primary school, the clearest benchmark is Key Stage 2 (Year 6).
-In 2024:
+In the 2025 dataset:

-85% met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%
+70% met the expected standard in reading, writing and mathematics combined

 100% met the expected standard in grammar, punctuation and spelling

-At the higher standard, 42.67% achieved greater depth across reading, writing and mathematics, compared with an England average of 8%
+At the higher standard, 0% achieved greater depth across reading, writing and mathematics

-Scaled scores reinforce the picture.
-The school recorded 111 in reading, 109 in mathematics, and 111 in grammar, punctuation and spelling, against a national scaling approach where 100 is the expected standard.
-(This is the standard interpretation of KS2 scaled scores, published by the Department for Education.)
+Scaled scores add useful context.
+The school recorded 106 in reading, 103 in mathematics, and 104 in grammar, punctuation and spelling, against a national scaling approach where 100 is the expected standard.

 A practical note for parents: in very small cohorts, percentages can move sharply year to year because a difference of one or two pupils materially changes the headline figure.
-The more useful signal is that the 2024 profile is consistently strong across reading, mathematics, and grammar, punctuation and spelling, not confined to a single area.
+The 2025 profile is secure at the expected standard, but the greater-depth figure is much less strong than the previous year’s headline suggested.

 England ranks and key metrics (where available)